tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/快速入门/一分钟集成 SDK/快速集成(Android)_intl_en.md

 ### Method 2: manual download (AAR)
-If you have difficulty accessing JCenter, you can manually download the SDK and integrate it into your project.
+If you have difficulty accessing mavenCentral, you can manually download the SDK and integrate it into your project.

 1. [Download the SDK](https://liteav.sdk.qcloud.com/download/latest/TXLiteAVSDK_TRTC_Android_latest.zip).
 2. Copy the downloaded AAR file to the **app/libs** directory of your project.